Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech

 \subsection{Prosody predictor with conditional discriminator}

-We generate the intermediate acoustic feature $I$ by upsampling the combined phoneme-scale embeddings $h_{ph}+h_{pr}$ following the duration given by the internal aligner.
-Here, the prosody embedding $h_{pr}$ is calculated through mapping the prosody encoder output $h'_{pr}$ to phoneme-scale by using attention with $h_{ph}$.
-The main purpose of the prosody predictor is to generate an embedding that can be successfully replace the target prosody embedding $h_{pr}$ from input $h_{ph}$.
+The main purpose of the proposed prosody predictor is to predict the target prosody embedding $h_{pr}$ from the input phonetic embedding $h_{ph}$.
 Considering the dynamic nature of the prosody embedding, we leverage an effective generative model architecture that includes various types of discriminators.
-The proposed discriminator distinguishes the target prosody embedding $h_{pr}$ from the predicted embedding $h_{pred}$ and utilizes phonetic information as conditional data.
-We adopt a projection-based conditional discriminator \cite{Miyato2018cGANsWP} by conditioning the phonetic embedding $h_{ph}$ as shown in Fig. \ref{fig:discriminator}.
-We apply feature matching loss \cite{Larsen2016AutoencodingBP} between the generated and target feature maps to stabilize the training of generative adversarial network (GAN).
-In Fig. \ref{fig:discriminator}, the feature maps are obtained as the output of all the 1-D convolution layers prior to the $PostConv1D$ layer.
-Seven feature maps are extracted in total, one from $PreConv1D$ layer and six from three residual 1-D convolutional blocks.
+Defining the prosody predictor as a generator, the proposed discriminator distinguishes the target prosody embedding $h_{pr}$ from the predicted embedding $\tilde{h}_{pr}$, and utilizes phonetic information as a condition.
+We adopt a projection-based conditional discriminator \cite{miyato2018cgans} that uses the phonetic embedding $h_{ph}$ as a condition (shown in Fig. \ref{fig:discriminator}).
+In addition, we apply feature matching loss \cite{larsen2016autoencoding} between the generated and target feature maps to stabilize the GAN-based training process, where feature maps are defined as the outputs of all the 1D convolution layers prior to the $PostConv1D$ layer.
+In particular, we extract seven feature maps: one from the $PreConv1D$ layer and six from three residual 1D convolutional blocks.

-Since audio waveforms are generated by the vocoder using intermediate acoustic features, we designed the conditional discriminator as follows: 1) we use upsampled embeddings instead of original phoneme-scale embeddings as input to the discriminator to match the time-scale with intermediate acoustic features, and 2) since the intermediate features have short-term dependencies lower than the receptive field of the vocoder, we also carefully design the conditional discriminator to have the same receptive field size as the vocoder, which enables the discriminator to efficiently capture the diverse patterns of the input prosody embeddings.
-Based on the generative and discriminative loss of least-squares GAN \cite{Mao2017LeastSG}, we define the total prosody predictor loss by considering both reconstruction loss $\mathcal{L}_{recon}$ and feature matching loss $\mathcal{L}_{fm}$:
+Meanwhile, considering the characteristics of our model, we use two additional tricks while designing the discriminator.
+In the voice-generation process, the $I$ that is aligned to the timing information of the \textit{mel-spectrogram}, is used as the input to the vocoder.
+Accordingly, we first design the discriminator to distinguish between two prosody embeddings in the aligned domain instead of the original phoneme domain.
+In the former part of the discriminator, we align the the time scale of phoneme-wise embeddings to that of the mel-spectrogram by utilizing duration values estimated from the internal aligner.
+Second, we design the discriminator to have the same receptive field size as the vocoder, which is extremely small due to a GPU memory constraint in the training process.
+It enables the discriminator to efficiently capture the diverse patterns of input prosody embeddings.
+Based on the generative and discriminative loss of a least-squares GAN \cite{Mao2017LeastSG}, we define the total prosody predictor loss by considering both reconstruction loss $\mathcal{L}_{recon}$ and feature matching loss $\mathcal{L}_{fm}$: